 What's the deal with training?

-Training is usually in early May and runs about two weeks.
+Training is usually in early May and runs about three weeks.
 Training will cover many subjects including (but not limited to) leadership skills, trip logistics, company policies, paddling techniques, reading weather and water, kayak repair, risk mitigation and rescue training.
 Part of training involves 'shadowing' senior guides on all of our trips to gain first hand experience.
 All returning and prospective SC staff members are required to attend preseason training in its entirety.
 Satisfactory completion of training is required to become seasonally employed with Sunny Cove.
 Training, including shadowing, is unpaid, however we will provide most meals and those who complete training satisfactorily will be given a small stipend.

 How long is the season for a guide?